shemetz/pf2e-crowdsourced-community-corrections/Readme.md

 # Features

-This module is in **EXPERIMENTAL** state, not yet ready for general use and not yet submitted to the general listing.
+This module is in **ALPHA** state, functional and somewhat stable but not pretty.

 When enabled, open the settings and find the Corrections Menu inside the module settings.
 That menu opens up a big mini-spreadsheet where you can choose your minimum numbers to filter through the list, and then can click a button to